11 unforgettable Caribbean vacations for the whole family

 No passport?
 No problem for U.S. citizens in Puerto Rico (Photo: Ethan Jameson via Unsplash)

-The mix of Latin culture, mind-blowing natural attractions, and Old San Juan’s historic streets—not to mention no passport requirement for U.S. citizens—makes Puerto Rico an exceptional spot for Caribbean vacations with the family.
-When you’re not lounging on the beaches of Isla Verde or Culebra or taking surf lessons in Rincon, you can go kayaking in a bioluminescent bay on Vieques, snorkel among sea turtles on colorful coral reefs, or soak up the sound of salsa music while trying Puerto Rican specialties like mofongo on the streets of the lively capital city, San Juan.
+With its mix of Latin culture, natural attractions, and Old San Juan’s historic streets (not to mention no passport requirement for U.S. citizens), Puerto Rico makes an exceptional Caribbean vacation spot for families.
+When you’re not lounging on the beaches of Isla Verde or Culebra, try kayaking in a bioluminescent bay, snorkeling among sea turtles, or soaking up the salsa music on the streets of the lively capital city.

 Fort James Beach, Antigua and Barbuda